 He was thrilled that what he sold to his customers for a few thousand rupiah was also good enough for a world leader.

 "I love it that he's so enthusiastic about Indonesian food.
 The way he talked about it made me feel like he's one of us."

 But one of Deri's regulars, Sogi, added a cautionary note.

 "The way to an Indonesian's heart is not just through the stomach.
-It's through words and deeds as well."'Like a rock concert'
+It's through words and deeds as well."